MukitCSTE/UVicSENG360Labs/lab10/index.md

 Add an account to it (it supports almost any protocol) If you don't have one (or prefer not to use one that you already have), create one with `dukgo.com`.
 You can use the "Add Account" window.
 Use the protocol XMPP, domain `dukgo.com`, and select the option "Create this account on the server" (it will be available after you select XMPP as the protocol).
 For more of a detailed walkthrough, check here: [https://duck.co/blog/post/2/using-pidgin-with-xmpp-jabber](https://duck.co/blog/post/2/using-pidgin-with-xmpp-jabber)

-At this point, you need to find somebody else in the lab who is using the same protocol as you (so you can both communicate), then follow this tutorial.
+At this point, you need to find somebody else in the lab who is using the same protocol as you (so you can both communicate), then follow the following tutorial step "3.
+Use OTR for Secure Instant Messaging with Pidgin".
+You may need to click on that to get it to expand.

 [https://securityinabox.org/pidgin_securechat](https://securityinabox.org/pidgin_securechat)